 If a debt collection entity violates the FDCPA, whether by mail or through texting and cellphone harassment, you are entitled to sue them for money damages.
 In addition, the debt collector is required to pay your attorneys fees and costs.

-The second thing we may be able to do is sue the debt collector for damages.
+The second thing we may be able to do is to take legal action and sue the debt collector for damages.
 You should preserve any evidence you may have — including tape recordings, phone records and letters — so we can prove that you were treated unfairly.